groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 is longer than half, DSAS might have insufficient computing resources.
 The first thing to do again in this case is to restart the DSAS in order to see if the problem disappears.

-If the DSAS lower machine is not available you will be unable to connect at the administration interface.
+If the DSAS lower machine is not available you will be unable to connect to the administration interface.
 On the other hand, if the upper machine is faulty, the page status informs you with the following screen

 ![Status page, upper machine unavailable](en/DSAS15.png)